-SALT CREEK BALLET’s Community Engagement programs enhance the cultural fabric of Chicago’s western suburbs, and the greater Chicagoland area by sharing our love for dance with community members, organizations and schools.
+SALT CREEK BALLET’s Community Engagement programs enhance the cultural fabric of Chicago’s western suburbs, and the Chicago area by sharing our love for dance with community members, organizations and schools.

 Salt Creek Ballet annually offers multiple single session programs at venues across the community including Westmont and Skokie Public Libraries, The Morton Arboretum, DuPage Children’s Museum, Girl Scout events, and more.
-Students and patrons at these events observed lecture-demonstrations featuring dancers from the Salt Creek Ballet Company and experienced dancing themselves through short classes provided on-site.
+Students and patrons at these events observe lecture-demonstrations featuring dancers from the Salt Creek Ballet Company and personally experience dancing through short classes provided on-site.

 - Library Programs